lionsheart-git/cyphal-onboard-sounding-rockets/README.md

 This repository contains the written code, tests and scripts that were used in the bachelor thesis.

 ```
-├── Doc <- Documentation is generated here.
+├── Doc <- Documentation is generated here
 │  └── html
-├── Log <- Glog loggs are safed here.
+├── Log <- Glog loggs are safed here
-├── Scripts  <- Contains the scripts for setting up the can interfaces and selecting a node.
+├── Scripts  <- Contains the scripts for setting up the can interfaces and selecting a node
 │  ├── select-node-id.sh
 │  └── start-vcans.sh
 ├── src <- The sourcecode